 Megan and Ryan moved into their one bedroom co-op on Manhattan’s Upper East Side in 2012 after deciding that the apartment’s crumbling bathroom (an almost-dealbreaker that nearly scuttled the sale) would be their first renovation project to tackle as new homeowners.
 Megan, who works at the United Nations, and Ryan, who works in personal finance, knew they needed to replace the discolored tiles that previous owners had attempted to cover in paint.
 The vanity, a bizarre combination of sink overhang and unnecessarily narrow cabinet storage, was cracked and beyond salvageable.
 And the window, a great asset in a Manhattan bath, had been painted and sealed with uneven tile – more or less negating its value in the room.

 The task ahead was clear, but Megan and Ryan felt daunted by the lack of information on bathroom renovation costs and didn’t know where to start.
-After reading Sweeten’s guide to bathroom renovation costs, the couple posted their project and we introduced them to Sweeten Expert Alan, a regular go-to for classic bathroom upgrades.
+After reading Sweeten’s guide to bathroom renovation costs, the couple posted their project and we introduced them to a general contractor, a regular go-to for classic bathroom upgrades.
 Scroll down for the full set of before and afters, and a quick rundown of this Upper East Side bathroom renovation.

 Megan and Ryan set out to solve three main issues: